aws-samples/provision-fsx-lustre-step-function/README.md

 You can now begin exploring the source code, contained in the directory.

+To run the Step Function deployed with this stack, you can simply invoke it directly.
+It does not require any special inputs and will complete after provisioning is completed.

-Finally, to cleanup and remove the stack from the AWS account.
+Finally, to cleanup and remove the stack from the AWS account you can run the command below.
+NOTE: If you have invoked the Step Function to create an FSx for Lustre filesystem, you will need to delete those filesystems prior to running the teardown of the stack.

 ```
 make teardown